Head back to Kamino for more Bounty Hunter Tales of the Unexpected…

 With a strong story filled with action and robust characters, the graphic novel is restricted by a definitive lack of any real excitement or fruition.
 Marz has undoubtedly written better material than this and he is betrayed by an underwhelming and chaotic illustration from Fowler that comes across as messy upon the page.
 Unfortunately, the devil is in the details and with the Jango Fett entry, the final product feels like a cheap publication run off at speed to cash in on the character’s popularity.

 In short, the Jango Fett graphic novel affords us time with the bounty hunter we were desperate to experience during Star Wars Episode II: Attack of the Clones.
-However, it is a profound disservice that the story is a fleeting affair that falls far short of the bench mark expected from the Star Wars universe.
+However, it is a great disservice that the story is a fleeting affair that falls far short of the benchmark expected from the Star Wars universe.

 In Jango Fett, we were rewarded with an incredible character that deserved more respect than he received.
 Should you find yourself reading his graphic novel, expect it to be over all too soon with disappointment in abundance.